Quoted Companies Alliance Code Compliance

 Remuneration Committee – The responsibility of the Committee includes determining the Chairman’s fee, the framework and policy for the remuneration of Executive Directors and other members of the Executive team, advising, determining and agreeing the total individual remuneration package of each of the Executive Directors and Executive team, considering and approving appropriate targets for the annual bonus and long-term share schemes operated for the Executive Directors and Executive Team, and overseeing remuneration and benefit structures and policies throughout the Group’s business.

 The Risk Committee formed in 2018, meets quarterly, and continues to improve the management of risk across all areas of the business and to hold individuals to account.
 The Committee’s terms of reference centre around Health and Safety and minimising losses but extend to the identification and management of any business risk.
-In the lead in to, during and post the Government enforced closure of pubs and restaurants, the Committee members, which are made up of relevant management and department heads, were focused on the health and safety aspects of COVID-19 to ensure that when trading was allowed to recommence, the Group could provide a safe environment for colleagues and guests.
 All Board Committees play an essential role in supporting the Board to implement its strategy and provide focused oversight of key aspects of the business.
 Minutes and action points arising from all Committee meetings are circulated to all Directors and reviewed at Board meetings.
 The full terms of reference for each Committee are available on the Group’s website, www.revolutionbarsgroup.com.

-Further details on key activities of the Board can be viewed on page 53 of the Annual Report and Accounts 2022.
-These include business reviews and strategy, financial updates, assessment of internal control and risk management, governance updates, and any other ad-hoc matters.
+Further details on key activities of the Board can be viewed on page 63 of the Annual Report and Accounts 2023.
+These include business reviews and strategy, financial updates, assessment of internal control and risk management, governance updates, and any other ad hoc matters.

 The Group’s main communication channels with shareholders for immediate messages, such as trading updates, will be the London Stock Exchange’s Regulatory News Service (“RNS”), and the investor section of our corporate website.